Please don’t make this Divorce Day

 Making the final decision to speak to a family lawyer and get legal advice often comes at the end of much deliberation and turmoil.
 It’s a huge step and not something that should be dictated by the time of year.
 The ramifications for the children of the relationship can be deeply damaging and long-lasting especially if the separation and legal process are acrimonious.

-Divorce Day cleverly skates past the emotional wrangling people choosing to separate go through: taking a complex process and packaging it as a media-friendly simple decision.
+Divorce Day blithely skates past the emotional wrangling people choosing to separate go through: taking a complex process and packaging it as a media-friendly simple decision.

 January, however, is a time of reflection for many people who feel their marriage might not be working.
 The stress of Christmas, financial pressure and family politics are all magnified at this time of year.
 Before you take any final decisions, here are some thoughts for you.